Wrist Ganglion cyst

 2 weeks: The physiotherapist removes the bandage, and you start exercises.
 You will be provided with a splint to wear between exercises.
 The stitches are dissolving, and you will be able to start showering normally and getting the wound wet after this visit.

 8 weeks: Most people will have recovered their normal movement and be using their hand for all light activities.
-Splinting will be stopped but NO strong gripping or heavy lifting is recommended due to risk of the cyst returning.
-It takes scar tissue approximately 3mths to reach its maximum strength so DO NOT start heavy activities even if your hand and wrist feel comfortable.
+The splint is no longer needed.
+DO NOT do any strong gripping or heavy lifting due to risk of the cyst returning.
+It takes scar tissue approximately 3-4mths to reach its maximum strength.

 3 months: Gradually start increasing load & grip.
 You may return to light gym work.